agbe-davies at unc dot edu

 Historical archaeology, plantation societies of the colonial southeastern US and Caribbean, towns and cities of the 19th and 20th century Midwest, African diaspora.

 Near Eastern Archaeology, Turkey, origins and evolution of animal economies, animals in complex societies

 Archaeology of Chiefdoms and States, Political Economy, Human Violence, the Evolution of Human Behavior, Heritage Preservation, Settlement Pattern Analysis, the prehistory of the Andes and the American Southwest

 Anthropologies and politics of health and well-being; globalization of psychiatry; mental health and illness; politics of life and death; suicide; ontologies of the body; kinship and care; South Asia; Kerala

 Indigenous peoples, artisan economies, competition, commodities, consumer cultures, producer associations, local food systems

 Social Anthropology, Psychological Anthropology, Systems Theory, Africa

-Representation, visual anthropology, bodily politics, and North American Indian citizenship, governance, and sovereignty.
+Representation, democracy, visual anthropology, bodily politics, and North American Indian citizenship, governance, and sovereignty.